UVicNotes/CSC-106/Notes/D)-Annex/Announcements.md

 *   10$ Access Cards (Get one from the library to have access outside of lab hours.)

-### Anoncement 2 - January 24th, 2017
+### Announcement 2 - January 24th, 2017

-*   Lab attendance is online in Connex
+*   Lab attendance is now online in Connex.

+### Announcement 3 - January 24th, 2017

+*   Know your lab section for the midterms.
+*   Midterm:
+    *   40 Multiple Choice
+    *   1 Long Answer